-Commerce Finalizes More CHIPS Awards, Proposes New Deals
+Commerce Finalizes Billions in CHIPS Awards, Proposes New Deals

 The Department of Commerce is mounting a late burst of activity to finalize investments under the CHIPS and Science Act before President-elect Donald Trump – who has criticized the program in recent weeks – takes office in January.

-The agency announced this week that it has finalized two separate awards for BAE Systems Electronic Systems and Rocket Lab under the CHIPS Incentives Program’s Funding Opportunity for Commercial Fabrication Facilities.
+The agency announced this week that it has finalized three separate awards for Intel Corp., BAE Systems Electronic Systems, and Rocket Lab under the CHIPS Incentives Program’s Funding Opportunity for Commercial Fabrication Facilities.

 President Biden signed the CHIPS and Science Act into law in August 2022, making up to $52 billion of funding available to incentivize semiconductor makers to establish new manufacturing operations in the United States.

+The finalized awards come after the Commerce Department’s preliminary agreements with the three companies.

+Topping the list of deals over the past few days is a $7.865 billion award to Intel Corp. – a downsize from the whopping $8.5 billion preliminary agreement announced in March.

-The finalized awards come after the Commerce Department’s preliminary agreements with the two companies – BAE Systems received the inaugural preliminary agreement for up to $35 million in December 2023 and Rocket Lab inked its own agreement for up to $23.9 million in June of this year.
+BAE Systems received the inaugural preliminary agreement for up to $35 million in December 2023 and Rocket Lab inked its own agreement for up to $23.9 million in June of this year.

 “From satellites in space to defense systems on the ground, our most advanced defense and commercial technology rely on mature-node and compound semiconductors to operate,” said Under Secretary of Commerce for Standards and Technology and National Institute of Standards and Technology (NIST) Director Laurie Locascio.
 “By finalizing these awards, we are strengthening America’s domestic semiconductor supply chain resilience and broadening our manufacturing capabilities.”